How to Plan a Date Night Without kids

-It might also be a good idea to write down other information like: where to find extra clothes, allergies, emergency number if 911 isn’t available in your area, and contact information of a neighbor or friend who could offer assistance.
+It might also be a good idea to write down other information like where to find extra clothes, allergies, emergency numbers if 911 isn’t available in your area, and contact information of a neighbor or friend who could offer assistance.

 Make the time you're going to be away from your kids seem like fun to them!
 Tell them about all of the fun they'll have with grandma or the babysitter.
 By the time you need to leave, they won't even bat an eye at your departure.

 Preparing the Children for Date Night

 This is the step I dreaded.
 My son is in a stage where he becomes very upset if we leave to go somewhere without him, so I needed to approach this in a delicate manner.

 During the days leading up to our ‘date night’, I kept making comments like, “Oh, guess what!
 Grandma is coming to visit on Friday!” or “I bet you can’t wait to show your new picture to Grandma on Friday!”.
 Either way, I was trying to build up the excitement of the visitation of Grandma in the hopes that it would overshadow Mommy and Daddy leaving him behind.

 It really is just a matter of making the whole event seem like it’s a natural part of the day.
 Your children will be doing the same things they always do, just with someone else.
 There doesn’t have to be a dramatic preview of what is going to happen.
 Keep it simple: “‘The sitter’ will be coming over to spend time with you tonight.
 Maybe they’ll watch SpongeBob with you, or play with your favorite trucks.
 Mommy and Daddy are going to have dinner while you’re having fun”.
 Short, simple, and to the point.